Skip to content

 mail_service = "nodemailer"

-You can copy the docker-compose.yml file into that same gathio-docker directory you created - you don't need any of the source code.
+You can copy the docker-compose.yml file into that same gathio-docker directory you created - you don't need to keep any of the other source code.
 Once you're done, your directory should look something like this:

 gathio-docker